Michigan Medical Marijuana Card in Sterling Heights, MI

 A Sterling Heights patient who spends $250/month on cannabis saves about $25/month with the medical card (the 10% adult-use excise tax).
 Over the 2-year card validity, that's $600 in tax savings — four times the $150 card cost.
 Heavier monthly users save proportionally more.

-Sterling Heights, Warren, Madison Heights, Roseville, and the broader Macomb corridor have many licensed medical dispensaries.
+Sterling Heights, Warren, Madison Heights, Roseville, and the broader Macomb corridor have many licensed medical provisioning centers.
 Several Macomb-area shops maintain medical-only loyalty programs with patient-tier pricing and dedicated medical product lines.

 How it works for Sterling Heights residents